Ameen-94/Shaitraining/README.md

 # SHAI Data science training
 <mark>Share Artificial Intelligence</mark> is a Saudi AI-tech leader, excels in customizing AI for the MENA region.
-In this repo tracks my learning journey and projects during the Data Science training program
+This repo tracks my learning journey and projects during the Data Science training program
 ## 📚Training Outline
 1. Introduction to data science
 2. Coding with python